Adamz0ne/NFUDS/HW2/doc/README.md

 	int aPos = 0;
 	int bPos = 0;
 	int biggest = -1;
+	//Decide which polynomial contains greater degree
 	if (this->termArray[0].exp > other.termArray[0].exp)
 		biggest = this->termArray[0].exp;
 	else
 		biggest = other.termArray[0].exp;

+	//Loop from max degree to 0
-	while (biggest >= 0)
+	//When finding the same as current degree add it's coefficient to output while (biggest >= 0)
 	{
 		int c = 0;